Local woman makes history as Norfolk Naval Shipyard’s first African American female train conductor

 Wilson is now one of only two billeted conductors at the shipyard, where she spends her days transporting heavy equipment and materials across the yard.

-When she’s not working, she splits her time between her family and her growing photography business.
+Taylor reported that Wilson said when she’s not working, she splits her time between her family and her growing photography business.

 In addition to her personal success, Wilson also wants to set a good example not just for her own girls, but for girls everywhere.